markmclaren/uPortal-start-helm/README.md

 helm install .
 ```

+If not specified Helm will automatically generate a release name (e.g. animal based like *[ugly-monkey](https://github.com/helm/helm/issues/4089)*)

 You can monitor the start up process using VSCode.
 After a little while you should hopefully be able to access your externally accessible IP address by running:

 ```